 Hairballs, Mats, and Grooming

 Unless a cat travels the show circuit, he will rarely require human assistance with bathing.
 Cats do an admirable job of keeping their coats clean with frequent, short grooming sessions throughout the day.
 The barbs on their tongues act as fine-toothed combs, and both clean the individual hairs, but also pull loose hairs out, helping to prevent mats.
 Unfortunately, those loose hairs are often swallowed by the cat and can clump together forming nasty hairballs, which can lead to bowel obstruction, if not prevented.
 Hairballs tend to develop more often in longhair cats or cats with dense undercoats, although no cat can be truly free of them.

 Unsightly, Painful Mats

 Occasional small mats can be quickly dealt with if you catch them early enough.
 Here's how to de-mat a cat.
 Large hair mats can develop quickly in older arthritic cats who can't easily groom certain areas of their bodies.
-Mats are not only aesthetically unpleasing, they are downright painful for these cats.
+Mats are not only aesthetically unpleasing, but they are also downright painful for these cats.
 They pull against the skin, making it painful for a cat to lie down in a normal position.
 If you've somehow missed seeing these mats, the sight of an older cat sleeping sitting up is a red flag for possible mats.
 They are not only painful but provide a breeding ground for fleas, skin irritation, even fungus infections.